 6.52 Suppression of Language-defined Run-time Checking [MXB]

-This vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.51 is not applicable to Python because Python does not have a mechanism for suppressing run-time error checking.
+The vulnerability as documented in ISO/IEC TR 24772-1:2019 clause 6.51 is not applicable to Python because Python does not have a mechanism for suppressing run-time error checking.
 The only suppression available is the suppression of run-time warnings using the command line –W option which suppresses the printing of warnings but does not affect the execution of the program.

 6.53 Provision of Inherently Unsafe Operations [SKL]